-The full nutrition declaration must be provided.
+The full nutrition declaration must (may) be provided.

-OIV Member States may limit the nutrition declaration to the energy value.
+OIV Member States may limit the nutrition declaration on the label to the energy value.

-OIV Member States may authorize the full nutrition declaration to be displayed by using e-labels
+OIV Member States may authorize the full nutrition declaration to be displayed by using e-labels.
+When the full nutrition declaration is displayed using e-labels, the energy value should also be indicated on the label.

 On the printed label, the nutrition declaration may be limited, if national law so provides, to the energy value.
 OIV member states may authorize this compulsory nutrient declaration to be displayed by using e-labels.